-Two more bombs sent to former Vice President Biden, actor De Niro
+Two more bombs sent to former U.S. Vice President Biden, actor De Niro

 Other officials said the devices contained in the envelopes were all similar to the one found in the mailbox of the Soros home and later detonated by police.
 At least one bomb was packed with shards of glass, one federal source said.

-Reporting by Makini Brice, Jonathan Allen and Brendan O'Brien; Steve Holland, Doina Chiacu, Mark Hosenball and Susan Heavey in Washington, Gina Cherelus and Gabriella Borter in New York; Writing by Susan Heavey and Daniel Trotta; Editing by Lisa Shumaker and Jeffrey Benkoe
+Reporting by Susan Heavey in Washington and Jonathan Allen in New York; Additional reporting by Brendan O'Brien in Milwaukee, Wisconsin, Mark Hosenball in Washington and Barbara Goldberg in New York; Editing by Lisa Shumaker and Jeffrey Benkoe